List of Big Brother (British TV series) shows: Big Brother: Live Stream

 Big Brother: Live Stream is a live feed of the Big Brother house, aired exclusively on ITVX, YouTube (and STV Player for Celebrity Big Brother) from 11pm to 2am from Sunday to Friday, and from 9pm to 2am on Saturdays.

 The Day 23 live stream was officially listed on ITVX from 23:00 to 00:00 on 30 October 2023, though in reality no live stream was broadcast to avoid eviction spoilers.
 In its place ran a message informing viewers that there was no live stream that night.

 On 2 November 2023, the live stream was stopped after an argument between housemates Paul and Trish.
 Instead airing footage of the house with bird sounds.
 No housemates were shown.

 In the last civilian series, the stream had to be stopped because of the fire alarm.
 Footage of the house was broadcast instead with bird sounds.

-Celebrity Big Brother: Live Stream accompanied Celebrity Big Brother in 2024.
+Celebrity Big Brother: Live Stream accompanied Celebrity Big Brother from 2024.

+In August 2026, it was announced that the live stream had been axed and would not return for the twenty-third series.

+Big Brother: The Group Chat

+In August 2026, it was announced that Big Brother: The Group Chat, a vodcast alternative hosted by GK Barry and Kate Lawler, the latter of whom won the third series of Big Brother, would accompany the twenty-third series.